-The ABS is given the authority to collect, hold and use personal information for Census and statistical purposes as legislated by the Australian Bureau of Statistics Act 1975 and the Census and Statistics Act 1905 (Census and Statistics Act).
+The ABS is given the authority to collect, hold and use personal information for Census and statistical purposed as legislated by the Australian Bureau of Statistics Act 1975 and the Census and Statistics Act 1905 (Census and Statistics Act).
 As an Australian Government agency, the ABS must also comply with the Privacy Act 1988 (Privacy Act) and handle your personal information in accordance with the Australian Privacy Principles (APPs).

 What is personal information?